Welcome Break: Catering

-When Welcome Break chain was sold by Granada, branches of Little Chef at those sites were replaced a similar table service restaurant, Red Hen.
+When the Welcome Break chain was sold by Granada, branches of Little Chef at those sites were replaced a similar table service restaurant, Red Hen.
 High prices earned the chain the nickname "Little Thief".

 Eat In became Welcome Break's own brand self-service restaurant.
 However, these have since been replaced with food courts, featuring a selection of brands varying from location to location: